googleapis/google-cloud-python/packages/google-cloud-storage/README.rst

 "end" set) still do not support any checksumming, and some features in `transfer_manager.py` still support crc32c only.

+Note: The method `Blob.upload_from_file()` requires a file in bytes mode, but when checksum is set to None, as was the previous default, would not throw an error if passed a file in string mode under some circumstances.
+With the new defaults, it will now raise a TypeError.
+Please use a file opened in bytes reading mode as required.

 Miscellaneous
 ~~~~~~~~~~~~~

-- The BlobWriter class now attempts to terminate an ongoing resumable upload if
+- The `BlobWriter` class now attempts to terminate an ongoing resumable upload if
   the writer exits with an exception.
 - Retry behavior is now identical between media operations (uploads and
   downloads) and other operations, and custom predicates are now supported for